 So you have been evaluating the new Tanzu for vSphere VM Service for some time and you want to start to integrate it into your CI/CD Pipelines?
 Well you have come to the right place.
 So you have been evaluating Continue reading Configuring Jenkins Pipelines to use the Tanzu VM Service

 Today a coworker of mine asked if I have a 5 minute overview of Kubernetes and I referred him to one of my older posts Containers for the vSphere Admin: After School Special Update and I noticed a lot has Continue reading Tanzu for the vSphere Admin

 I just recently found a super easy way to install and learn Kubernetes.
 It also happens to work on Photon OS so that means it works across VMware products and services like Fusion, vSphere and VMware Cloud on AWS, I Continue reading Install Kubernetes on VMware Photon in 15 min. or less!

 Kubernetes is a cool and powerful development platform.
 Also with the announcement of Project Pacific it is not just a container platform anymore.
-With Pacific you can also spin up traditional virtual machines with the same Kubernetes commands as well as a fully compliant Kubernetes Cluster.
-When I first started Continue reading Project Pacific K8S explained in Amazon EC2 terms
+With Pacific you can also spin up traditional virtual machines with the same Kubernetes commands as well Continue reading Project Pacific K8S explained in Amazon EC2 terms

 This week at VMworld, VMware announced Project Pacific, Kubernetes built into vSphere.
 As a VMware employee I have been following and supporting this project for some time.
-In my opinion this innovation is right there next to vMotion and HA, a simple and elegant feature that transform VMware from so Continue reading What Project Pacific Really means for VMware
+In my opinion this innovation is right there next to vMotion and HA, Continue reading What Project Pacific Really means for VMware